Desperate for some tips to survive the last weeks of pregnancy? I get it! Lucky for you you’re in the right place.

 Tip #8: Plan Ahead and Prepare

-If you follow me on Instagram, you know I can’t live without my planner.
+If you’re a busy mom like me you understand why I can’t live without my planner.
 It keeps me and our family productive and organized, especially during hectic seasons of life.

 Tip #9: Check things off the to-do list